 Using Social Media: Blogs

-Use blog posts to add your own perspective to Communities Talk events and news.
-Blog posts can be written and posted as frequently as you wish, but they should be maintained regularly so they don't become stale.
-After you write a post, remember to tag it with keywords or topics so readers can find posts that are important to them.
+Use blog posts to add insights and a personal perspective into Communities Talk activities and news.
+Blog posts can be written and posted as frequently as you wish, but they should maintain a somewhat regular schedule so that they continue to be useful.
+After you write a post, remember to tag it with keywords or topics—including #CommunitiesTalk—so that readers can find posts that are relevant and important to them.

 Also, look for opportunities to contribute as a guest to prominent local community blogs that are related to healthy youth development.
 Examples of these could be from PTA groups, Boy Scouts or Girl Scouts, or athletic boosters.
-The Blog Search Engine is a free tool to find blogs.
-Once you have identified the blogs, ask if you can write a guest post about underage drinking consequences.
-Highlight your event as a way the community can engage in prevention and help protect and promote its health and future.
+The Blog Search Engine and Google Blog Search are free tools to find blogs.
+Once you have identified a good blog opportunity, ask if you can write a guest post about the consequences of alcohol and other drug misuse.
+Highlight your activity or event as a way the community can engage in prevention and help protect and promote its health and future.

 - Know your audience, and make sure your message matches their interests.
-For example, if your audience is mainly PTA members or college students and administrators, link underage drinking to school safety or academic performance.
+For example, if your audience is mainly PTA members or college students and administrators, link alcohol and other drug misuse to school safety issues or low academic performance.

 - Write a captivating introduction to grab the audience's attention and keep it.
-After opening up with your attention-getter, specifically state what readers will gain from the blog post to encourage them to continue reading.
+Then, specifically state what readers will gain from the blog post to encourage them to continue reading.

 - Provide a clear call to action at the end of your blog post.
-For example, you could send your readers to an additional resource related to the blog post, ask them to comment on your blog post, or share something with their online community.
+For example, you could send your readers to an additional resource related to the blog post or ask them to comment on your blog post or share something with their online community.

-- Consider search engine optimization by adding a set of keywords related to your blog post.
-This strategy will increase the probability that your blog post will show up in search engines.
+- Add a set of keywords related to your blog post.
+This will increase the probability that your blog post will show up in search engines.
 You can search for keywords using Google Trends.

-- Always include a relevant visual in your blog post.
-Internet users continue to become more and more drawn to visual content, as shown through their engagement activity on various social media platforms, such as Facebook and Instagram.
-Try to use your own photos or videos, low-cost stock photos, or photos from Flickr's Creative Commons.
+- Always include a relevant visual in your blog post, as users are more drawn to visual content.
+To illustrate your points in the post, use your own photos or videos, low-cost stock photos, or photos from Flickr's Creative Commons.

-- Use the #CommunitiesTalk hashtag throughout your blog post.
+- Use the #CommunitiesTalk hashtag throughout your blog post and in your posts on social media.
 This will encourage your readers to search for and use the hashtag in their own content.

-- Headline Analyzer—Gives a quick, free assessment of a headline's structure, grammar, and readability.
+- Coschedule—Gives a quick, free assessment of a headline's structure, grammar, and readability.